Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 {% tab title="iOS" %}
 {% hint style="warning" %}
-Adobe Experience Platform SDKs for iOS supports **iOS 10 or later.**
+Adobe Experience Platform SDKs for iOS support **iOS 10 or later.**
 {% endhint %}

 {% hint style="success" %}
-### Apple M1 Compatibility
+### Apple M1 compatibility

-In order to support the new Apple M1 architecture while maintaining support for existing Intel architecture, the AEP SDKs are now distributed using XCFrameworks.
+In order to support the new Apple M1 architecture while maintaining support for existing Intel architecture, the Adobe Experience Platform SDKs are now distributed using XCFrameworks.

-Please see [Release notes](../release-notes/#december-18-2020) and [Current SDK Versions](../resources/upgrading-to-aep/current-sdk-versions.md) for more information on the latest extension versions.
+Please see the [release notes](../release-notes/#december-18-2020) and the document on [current SDK versions](../resources/upgrading-to-aep/current-sdk-versions.md) for more information on the latest extension versions.
 {% endhint %}

-### iOS \(Swift\) version 3.x
+### iOS (Swift) version 3.x

 Add the dependencies to your `Podfile` for each extension.
-For a complete list of available SDK extension libraries, see [Current SDK Versions](../resources/upgrading-to-aep/current-sdk-versions.md).
+For a complete list of available SDK extension libraries, please read the documentation on [current SDK Versions](../resources/upgrading-to-aep/current-sdk-versions.md).

 ```swift
 use_frameworks!